 Summer Institute in Leadership and Sustainability A two-week summer program for 15-18 year old students interested in environmental issues at the Commonwealth Honors College of the University of Massachusetts.
 Students participate in workshops and field trips, and design their own projects.

 LS Jr. Tech Making STEM Education and Careers Come Alive One - four day workshops related to topics in marine biology, engineering, and computer science for students in grades 5-8.
 All programs are located at facilities on Cape Cod.
-Workshops offered this year during the months of May, July, and August include:
+Workshops offered on weekends during the school year and in the summer months.
+Workshops include:

-- Computer Game Developers: students design computer games
+- Computer Game Developer: students design computer games

 These competitions include submission of essays or artwork, as well as oral and written tests focused on specific areas of science.
 Several of the competitions are open to both Lower and Upper school students.
 Those directed toward Upper School students only are indicated "US".
 Programs that Winsor students have participated in are designated by